Raul-Coelho/Translucent-Test/README.md

 ## Used Technologies

 For development, ReactJs with Typescript was used on the front-end with Material UI to build the UI, following the Material Design specifications for Theme and Responsiveness.
 React-Redux and Redux-Saga were used for data and request management.
+And the node version used was node:14.17.3.

 To make the backend, Java was used with Spring Boot to create a REST API. was used a Docker container for our database and to deploy the application as well.
 The application has been Dockerized and documented with Swagger.